mqchua/Diabetes-Prediction-API/README.md

 # Diabetes-Prediction-API
-Source code for Flask implementation &amp; notebook for data analysis
+Source code for Flask implementation &amp; Notebook for data analysis

+Link to the website: https://portfolio-cmq.herokuapp.com/ Link to the analysis: